GFDRR/CCDR-tools/tools/README.md

 ## OVERVIEW
 This is an open tool for risk screening based on globally-avaialble datasets.
 For more details see full online [**DOCUMENTATION**](https://gfdrr.github.io/CCDR-tools).

-The ‘tools’ approach offers analytical notebooks allowing non-experts to perform comprehensive, multi-hazard risk screening using regionally available and comparable geodata.
-The work under this tier is characterized by:

- - Global and regional-scale geodata inputs
- - User-friendly, and easily interpretable tools and outputs
- - Some degree of customisation, but ensuring transferability and comparability between countries

-Analysis runs over high resolution exposure data (90 m) and is then aggregated at the required administrative level.
-This approach provides sub-national mapping of natural hazards, exposure and risk,  which can inform policy and targeted interventions.
-Risk is calculated independently for each individual hazard.

 --------------------------------------

 ## RATIONALE